 In the PVsyst User’s Guide, is written as and is written as ; is a function of irradiance , and is the value of the shunt resistance at the reference irradiance .

 The term is a constant, with values given in Mermoud and Lejeune, 2010 for CdTe (2.0), micro-crystalline silicon (3.0), and all other module technologies (5.5).

 The PVsyst User’s Guide provides an option to use a temperature-dependent diode factor expressed as:

-For amorphous modules, PVsyst modifies the single diode equation to account for recombination losses :
+For amorphous modules, PVsyst modifies the single diode equation to account for recombination current losses :

-by modeling them as a controlled current drain as represented in the following equivalent circuit:
+by modeling the loss as a controlled current drain as represented in the following equivalent circuit:

 The recombination current is governed by: